sichenz/DiCoRGI/GREENE.md

 # Source the environment
 source /ext3/env.sh

-# Remove default channels (normal to see error message)
+# Remove default channels (usually it will say CondaKeyError: 'channels': value 'defaults' not present in config, this is normal!
+No further action needed)
 conda config --remove channels defaults

 # Update conda